grompe/BTWTweak/patcher/readme.txt

 - Pressing the hotbar key of already selected slot will cycle items in the corresponding inventory column

+- Make wither skeletons and logs destroyed by fire drop ash, which also can be used as a fertilizer

 v0.8

 - Render sun/moon on short and tiny view distances as it is now